 With the advent of the industrial revolution, industrial agriculture surged.
 What were the different ways in which mechanization changed agricultural processes?
 As a first innovation, the horse-drawn harvester revolutionized harvesting and inventions such as cotton gin reduced the cost of processing.
 Threshers and tractors replaced draft animals.
 All of these made it possible for individual farmers to manage large farms.

 Further, scientific experiments in plant growth revealed that nitrogen, potassium and phosphorous were critical factors in plant growth; and this knowledge was used in the manufacture of synthetic fertilizers – further increasing crop yields.
 The chemicals left over after World War II was used to produce synthetic pesticides.
 But within a few years of use of synthetic fertilizers and pesticides, the first concerns of serious side effects such as soil compaction, soil erosion and health concerns about toxins entering the food supply also became exposed.
-This eventually led to the idea of sustainable agriculture.
+This eventually led to the idea of smart farming system and sustainable agriculture.